 Shimano Spheros SW and Saragosa SW Sealed Spinning Reel Series

 The Spheros SW is Shimano’s most affordable line of sealed spinning reels.
 It offers the same level of water protection as the Stella SW at a much lower cost.
 Of course, the Spheros is not built as strong as the Stella SW and has a less powerful drag, but if you plan to use the smaller sizes (5000-6000) and performance is not super-critical, you may be better off choosing the Spheros SW and saving a lot of money.
-One thing to keep in mind is that the Spheros has a manual bail and the Stella SW has an automatic bail.
-Another budget reel to consider is the Shimano Saragosa SW, another water-tight reel which has more bearings and a better build than the Spheros SW, though it is arguable that the Spheros SW represents a better value for the price.
+Another budget water-tight reel to consider is the Shimano Saragosa SW, which has more bearings and a better build than the Spheros SW, though it is arguable that the Spheros SW represents a better value for the price.
 Both of these series have a manual bail.